 Improve Inventory Flow

 The solution is to get much better at sales forecasting.
-Dive into your sales data from the last 30, 60, and 90 days to get a real feel for future demand.
+Study your sales data from the last 30, 60, and 90 days to get a real feel for future demand.
 This helps you order just enough to stay in that sweet spot, avoiding both penalties.
 As a rule of thumb, don’t let any inventory sit for more than 90 days without a clear plan to move it.

 Optimize Your Product Packaging